maximilianfeldthusen/DisasmLinuxElf/README.md

 # DisasmLinuxElf
-simpel code to disassembling an Linux ELF using libelf  * library along with libdwarf
+simpel code to disassembly an Linux ELF using libelf library along with libdwarf